 Basics of Check Expiration Times

 Under the Uniform Commercial Code rules, most types of checks will expire after six months, but you might find that your bank will still take a check past this time.
 This deadline applies to common checks like paychecks and personal checks.

 Government checks, on the other hand, tend to have a longer deadline.
 Treasury checks expire one year after the date of issue, and local and state government refund checks might expire anywhere between six and 12 months.

 If your expired IRS refund check or expired stimulus check is more than a year old, you'll need to write a short letter to the IRS that includes the statement "Return of expired check because . . . " and explain that you are returning the check because it has expired.
 Note the check number and issue date in your letter.

 Request that the IRS reissue the check and send a replacement check to you.
 Include your current mailing address and telephone number.

-Write "void" in large letters on the back of the Treasury check in the endorsement area, which is where you would normally sign the check.
-Place the check in an envelope for mailing with the letter, but do not bend the check or staple or attach the check to the letter.
+You'll need to write "void" in large letters on the back of the Treasury check in the endorsement area, which is where you would normally sign the check.
+Place the expired IRS refund check or expired stimulus check in an envelope for mailing with the letter, but do not bend the check or staple or attach the check to the letter.
 Affix the correct postage to the envelope.

 Check the Status of Your Request